TUESDAY, OCT. 25

-Trick-or-treating: The Hillside Campus is open to the McMinnville community for trick-or-treating from 6:30 to 8 p.m.
+Trick-or-treating: The Hillside campus, 900 N.W.
+Hill Road, McMinnville, will open to the community for trick-or-treating.
+Residents from Traditions, The Manor and Cottages will give out candy from 6:30 to 8 p.m.
 Monday, Oct.
-31, throughout the campus, 900 N.W.
-Hill Road, McMinnville.
-Residents who are participating will have an orange paper pumpkin on their doors and will leave the outside light on.
-For more information, contact April Potter at 503-883-4669 or firstname.lastname@example.org.
+31; those participating will display a paper pumpkin on their doors and will leave the outside light on.
+Assisted Living residents will give candy in the Traditions lobby from 3 to 4 p.m.
+For more information, contact April Potter at 503-883-4669 or email@example.com.

-Trick-or-treating: Pacifica McMinnville will be open to trick-or-treaters from 2 to 4 p.m.
+Trick-or-treating: Pacifica McMinnville residents will hand out candy to trick-or-treaters from 2 to 4 p.m.
 Monday, Oct.
-31, at the Memory Care Community, 320 S.W.
+31, at the memory care community, 320 S.W.
 Hill Road, McMinnville.
-For more information, contact Ashley Rice or Terri Trevor at 503-472-3509 or email@example.com .
+For more information, contact Ashley Rice or Terri Trevor at 503-472-3509 or firstname.lastname@example.org.

 SATURDAY, NOV.
 5